Virgin Galactic tourism rocket ship reaches space in test

 Virgin Galactic considers 50 miles (80 kilometers) the boundary of space because that is the distance used by the U.S. Air Force and other U.S. agencies.
 That's different from a long-held view that the boundary is at 62 miles (100 kilometers).
 Virgin Galactic CEO George Whitesides noted that recent research favors the lower altitude.

-Whitesides said a review of the flight's data will last into the new year, and there will be more test flights.
-He wouldn't estimate when commercial passenger trips might begin.
+Whitesides said a review of the data from the test flight will last into the new year.

 "This is a huge step forward and once we look at the data we'll see what that pathway is," he said.